 The Next Great Apple with Rob Wyles, and the Science Behind Apple Tasting and Breeding with Daryl Somers

-Can you tell me the story?
-How is it that you discovered the foxtrot apple tree? getting close to harvest in August, I was walking through an orchard in Quincy, Washington that I own.
-And I noticed the fruit on a particular tree was extremely red and beautiful and was elongated with a nice calyx in.
+Getting close to harvest in August, I was walking through an orchard in Quincy, Washington that I own.
+And I noticed the fruit on a [00:01:00] particular tree was extremely red and beautiful and was elongated with a nice calyx in.

 a Gala apple is more round and they're bicolored. the state of Washington has tried to come up with high colored fruit because the consumer likes intensity of color and sometimes do not buy fruit by the taste.
 And as a farmer, I want the fruit to be.
 Extremely colorful and good taste.
 So what did it, what did this apple taste like?

 You must have wanted to take a bite that first time that you saw this beautiful red, apple on your tree.
-What did it taste like to you? it was high bricks.
-I knew it was high bricks.
+What did it taste like to you? it was high brix.
+I knew it was high brix.
 I did not have a refractometer on me at the time that measures sugar, and it was really crispy, and it was getting close to being ripe.

-So you say high bricks, so I would say it was sweet.
+So you say high brix, so I would say it was sweet.
 Was it a sweet apple, if I were to try?
 Very sweet.
-And it's interesting because Gala, the tree that it was growing on, is a sweet apple as well.
+And it's interesting because Gala, the tree that it was growing on, [00:03:00] is a sweet apple as well.
 Would you say that it tasted like a Gala apple?
 It tastes similar to a Gala.
-The bricks are one to two bricks higher.
+The brix are one to two brix higher.

 Is that true?
 Correct.
 Yeah.
 That was my first indication is that I've walked upon a Christmas tree with Ornaments on it.
 That's what it looked like. is this magic?
 How could it possibly be that you have an orchard filled with Gala apple trees all the same, and on one tree planted that was originally a Gala apple tree, how would it then turn into something totally different?